rsrini7/Prompt-Engineering-Studio/README.md

 **Note:** This feature requires a running LLM service (Ollama) or valid API credentials for cloud providers.

+### Using Advanced DSPy Metrics

+The application now supports both quantitative and qualitative prompt optimization:

+1. **Select Optimization Metric:** In the "Optimize Prompt" panel, choose between:
+   - **"Exact Match (Default)"** - Traditional string matching against ground truth
+   - **"LLM-as-a-Judge (Quality Score)"** - AI-powered qualitative evaluation

+2. **Configure LLM Provider:** Set up your preferred provider for the LLM judge evaluation

+3. **Upload Dataset:** Provide a CSV/JSONL file with question-answer pairs for optimization

+4. **Run Optimization:** The system will use your selected metric to optimize the prompt

+**LLM-as-a-Judge Benefits:**
+- Evaluates style, engagement, and clarity
+- Provides human-like quality assessment
+- Better for creative or subjective tasks
+- More nuanced than exact string matching

+**Use Cases:**
+- **Exact Match**: Factual Q&A, technical content, precise instructions
+- **LLM-as-a-Judge**: Creative writing, marketing copy, conversational AI, subjective content

 ---

 ## 📊 Project Status